nicklockwood/SwiftFormat/README.md

 What is this?
 ----------------

-SwiftFormat is a code library and command-line tool for reformatting swift code on macOS or Linux.
+SwiftFormat is a code library and command-line tool for reformatting Swift code on macOS or Linux.

 SwiftFormat goes above and beyond what you might expect from a code formatter.
 In addition to adjusting white space it can insert or remove implicit `self`, remove redundant parentheses, and correct many other deviations from the standard Swift idioms.